It might surprise most Australians to know that our nation has had 11 Nobel Prize winners.

 - The current NBN has been identified as a Nation Building Project but it appears it was ill-conceived and both parties have muddled through.

-Surely the role of leadership both in Government and Business is to create the environment where issues such as the ones mentioned get promoted and resolved.
+Surely the role of leadership both in Government and Business is to create an environment where issues such as the ones mentioned get promoted and resolved.

 It appears nothing has been done about Water in the whole 60 years.